Liederschiedt: Natural resources

 The area surrounding the town is very rich.
 The soil has been used for farming for many generations and today produces many crops especially cereals that can be used to make flour.
 Grasses and hay are grown to feed livestock such as cows, chickens, goats, and geese.
 Even more is produced today thanks to modern farming techniques and equipment.
 Indeed, without farming the town may have never existed since it is the main source of jobs.

 Cows are probably the most important and prevalent animal since they produce milk and to a lesser extent are used for meat.
 In fact at one point there was even a laiterie (building used for the production of milk).
 Troughs were even constructed along a couple of roads from which the cows could drink.
 However, today the laiterie is now a private residence and the troughs are rarely used.
 Nowadays milk production is conducted in several large buildings on the outskirts of the village along Rue des Gardiens.

 Another resource that is important to the inhabitants is wood.
 The surrounding forests provide a plentiful supply of wood that is used to provide heat in the winter using stoves, usually in basements, which heat water used in radiators and bathrooms.

 Buildings

 The town is home to a number of buildings such as the homes of a number of farmers whose farms surround the town.
 The church is probably the most noticeable as its spire shoots up into the air over the village.
 The church was built following World War II on top of the ruins of what was once the town's first church.
 The graveyard however even after much fighting still has several graves dating back before the war.

 The second most significant building would probably be the town hall, which was at first an elementary school, but was closed after it became to costly to keep running.
-Today, a preschool is located on the opposite end of town next to the water tower another significant structure.
+Today, a bilingual preschool is located on the opposite end of town next to the water tower another significant structure.